getify/Functional-Light-JS/manuscript/ch3.md

 bar( spreadArgs( foo ) );           // 12
 ```

-It won't seem clear yet why these occassions arise, but you will see them often.
+It won't seem clear yet why these occasions arise, but you will see them often.
 Essentially, `spreadArgs(..)` allows us to define functions that `return` multiple values via an array, but still have those multiple values treated independently as inputs to another function.

 While we're talking about a `spreadArgs(..)` utility, let's also define a utility to handle the opposite action: